THE SCIENCE

 Strength Training

-Cardio is king but you should also lift weights for other benefits.
-Strength training is great for bones, muscles, tendons, metabolism, and more.
+Cardio is king but you should also lift weights because strength training is great for bones, muscles, tendons, metabolism, and more.
 And if you really want to burn up calories, the key is big movements.
 Exercises like squats, push ups, and pulldowns are great at burning calories, building muscles, and boosting your metabolism.

 Speaking of big movements and squats, you can burn lots of calories by doing hip extension exercises.
 We've created a video of the most common hip extension exercises.
-Click the image below to watch the video.
+Click the image below for the exercise demos.

 hip extension exercises at pfta schools